irinatomic/Fitness_centre_microservises_project/README.md

 # Fitness Centre Microservices Project

 This project, developed for a University subject "Software Components," aims to create a microservices application for a fitness centre.
-The application architecture encompasses a frontend implemented in Vue.js, an API Gateway using Zuul, a service registry powered - Eureka, and three  microservices developed with Java Spring: <br>
+The application architecture encompasses a frontend implemented in Vue.js, an API Gateway using Zuul, a service registry - Eureka, and three  microservices developed with Java Spring: <br>

 1. **User Service**
 2. **Training Reservation Service**